wetryingtodorock/getblock-docs/en/rpc-service/rsk/json-rpc/rsk_eth_compileSolidity.md

 ---
-title: rsk:eth_compileSolidity \[POST\] {disallowed}
+title: eth_compileSolidity  {disallowed} - Rootstock
-description: For security reasons, we’ve decided not to include compilers in node.
+description: Example code for the eth_compileSolidity  {disallowed} json-rpc method. Сomplete guide on how to use eth_compileSolidity  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters